 The Office of Energy Efficiency and Renewable Energy’s (EERE’s) combined Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) program is among many U.S. Department of Energy (DOE) SBIR/STTR programs that provide grants to small businesses or individuals who can form a small business within the required application timeline.
 Grants are competitively awarded for the development and commercialization of new ideas and innovative research.
-To date, DOE and EERE SBIR/STTR programs have provided funding to thousands of small businesses, including newly established small businesses, across the country.
+To date, DOE and EERE SBIR/STTR programs have provided funding to thousands of small businesses, including newly established small businesses, across the nation.

 Quickly Determine Your Eligibility